Fairchild AU-23 Peacemaker

-The Fairchild AU-23 Peacemaker is an American armed gunship, counter-insurgency, utility transport version of the Pilatus PC-6 Porter for the United States Air Force.
+The Fairchild AU-23 Peacemaker is an American armed fixed-wing counter-insurgency and utility transport aircraft developed from the Pilatus PC-6 Porter for the United States Air Force.
 A total of 35 were built under license in the United States by Fairchild Industries, for use during the Vietnam War in the early 1970s.
 All aircraft were later sold to the Royal Thai Air Force.

 Design and development

 In May 1971 the Aeronautical Systems Division at Wright-Patterson Air Force Base, Ohio, began work on a project to evaluate the potential use of armed light utility short takeoff and landing aircraft in Southeast Asia.
 The program, named Credible Chase, was designed to add mobility and firepower to the South Vietnamese Republic of Vietnam Air Force (RVNAF) in a relatively short time.
 Two commercial aircraft were selected for testing: the Fairchild Porter and the Helio Stallion.
 Initial performance testing was conducted with leased aircraft at Eglin Air Force Base, Florida, and was successful enough to warrant a combat evaluation.
-The Porter, designated AU-23A, was fitted with a side-firing 20mm M197 electric cannon, four wing pylons and a center fuselage station for external ordnance.
+The Porter, designated AU-23A, was fitted with a side-firing 20mm 3 barreled M197 electric cannon, four wing pylons and a center fuselage station for external ordnance.
 The 20mm cannon was essentially a three-barrel version of the M61 Vulcan 6-barrel 20mm cannon.
 The aircraft could carry a variety of ordnance including forward-firing gun pods, 500 and 250 lb bombs, napalm units, cluster bomb units, flares, rockets, smoke grenades and leaflet dispensers.